 Your kidneys perform many vital functions, from removing waste and excess fluid from your body to making red blood cells.
 Your kidneys also help maintain the right mineral levels in your blood.
 When your kidneys aren’t functioning as they should, you may develop bone and mineral problems.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates in Kingwood, Texas, specialize in the diagnosis and treatment of kidney-related bone and mineral problems.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates in Humble, Texas, specialize in the diagnosis and treatment of kidney-related bone and mineral problems.
 To schedule an appointment, call the office or book online today.

 With chronic kidney disease, your kidneys aren’t functioning as they should, which places you at risk of developing bone and mineral problems due to an imbalance in the levels of calcium and phosphorus in your blood.